We have three basic broom styles, tied on to many types of handles.

 Raw broomcorn is left natural, with no dyes to compromise the inherent strength and durability of the fibre.
 Its natural green colour will turn golden with time.

 Unprocessed broomcorn has the stem left intact, and is tightly woven onto the broom handle to add to our distinctive look.

 Broomcorn is a variety of the species Sorghum Vulgare, an annual grass resembling Indian corn.
 The seed tassel from the top of the 10 -12 foot tall plant is the fibre used in corn brooms.
 It is harvested before the flower matures into seed.
 Once commonly grown in the United States, most broomcorn now comes from the Torreon region of Mexico.

 Our brooms are constructed with care and attention, ensuring a long lasting, high quality broom.
 Each broom is unique.

 Our handles include dowels, manila rope, ironwork and crooked natural branches.
-We use natural branches of Oak, manzanita, yew, fruitwood, juniper, and sage, among others.
+We use natural branches of manzanita, yew, fruitwood, local softwood, birch, among others.

 The ironwork comes from Kootenay Forge, of Crawford Bay.

 These brooms will give you many years of use.
 Untrimmed and flat brooms should be hung on a hook, in order to keep the brush as straight as new.